Seasons of Montpelier Love

 One local's favorite: "Mountain biking up the North Branch trail to Sparrow Farm and beyond, then back downtown for a beer and a burger at Three Penny Taproom!"
 Sounds like a great day to us!
 For more extensive road and mountain biking, pick up a biking map at Onion River Outdoors on Langdon Street.

 Great Events Downtown

 Montpelier is abuzz with summer festivals, concerts, and events!
 The season kicks off with our uniquely Montpelier July 3rd Celebration, featuring family fun, a parade, fireworks, and more.
-Our Hunger Mountain Coop Brown Bag Concert Series brings live music downtown every Thursday in July and August.
+Our Hunger Mountain Co-op Brown Bag Concert Series brings live music downtown every Thursday in August and September.
 Learn about these events and many more here.